Getting More Sleep Means More Success At Work

 You know those stick-figure memes that end with some iteration of “Don’t be like Joe”?

-Here’s one for aspiring entrepreneurs:
+Here is one such scenario for aspiring entrepreneurs:

 Joe wants to rule the world.